-With a limited amount of natural sugar, corn will help sate a parrot’s sweet tooth without adversely affecting its health.
-That is, as long as it’s given in moderation and doesn’t become the parrot’s only food.
-For a parrot owner, this makes corn is a wonderful treat.
-You can easily incorporate this into your parrot’s diet since it’s:
+With a limited amount of natural sugar, corn will sate a parrot’s sweet tooth without causing obesity.
+That’s as long as it’s offered in moderation and doesn’t become the parrot’s only food.

-Let’s explore some of the ways you can serve up this food to your parrot.
+Let’s look at the ways you can serve up this food to your parrot:

 There’s nothing quite like the delicious warmth of cooked corn on the cob.
-The good news is, you can share it with your parrot, too.
-You can prepare this treat in many different ways, such as by:
+The good news is that you can share it with your parrot, too.
+You can prepare this treat in the following ways:

-- Place the cob in your parrot’s food bowl and let it pick at the meal.
+- Place the cob in your parrot’s food bowl and let it pick at it

-What about feeding your parrot corn on the cob while it’s still raw?
-This is a natural, tried-and-tested way to treat your parrot to a healthy meal.
+What about feeding your parrot corn on the cob while it’s raw?
+This is a natural, tried-and-tested way to treat your parrot to a healthy meal because there’s no:

-Raw corn isn’t automatically healthier for the parrot.
-However, your bird may still prefer its corn like this.
+Raw corn isn’t automatically healthier for parrots.
+However, your parrot may still prefer its corn like this.
 That’s because it will taste more like the kind found in the wild.
 It will be:

 - Cold or room-temperature, instead of warm